 - The beach at West Runton between Cromer and Sheringham is one of the best spots along the Norfolk coast for kids to go rock pooling with lots of interesting creatures lurking in the various tide pools.

-- ‘Sunny Hunny’ as Hunstanton is affectionately known is one of the only west-facing beaches in Norfolk so is one of the best places to watch the sun go down.
+- ‘Sunny Hunny’ as Hunstanton is affectionately known is one of the only west-facing beaches in the county so is one of the best places in Norfolk to watch the sun go down.
 There’s also lots of things to keep kids happy in Hunstanton with The Pier bowling alley and a beachfront promenade that’s full of rock shops, ice cream parlours and amusement arcades.

 Many of Norfolk’s beaches are dog-friendly too so four-legged friends can join you at popular locations such as Mundesley, Wells-on-Sea and Old Hunstanton with a range of dog-friendly cafes where you can stop for refreshments.

 Other favourite things to do at the Norfolk coast include seeing an array of amazing underwater creatures at popular SEA LIFE centres in Hunstanton and Great Yarmouth.